fmerg/pymerkle/docs/index.rst

 recalculation of the root-hash (since only the hashes at the tree's rightmost branch need be recalculated upon any appending new leaves).

-The topology turns out to be identical with that of a binary *Sekura tree*, depicted in Section 5.4 of `this`_ paper.
+The topology turns out to be identical with that of a binary *Sakura tree*, depicted in Section 5.4 of `this`_ paper.

 .. _GitHub: https://github.com/fmerg/pymerkle